gdoornenbal/dehydrated-certificate-installers/README.md

 Tools to install Let's Encrypt certificates which are created with [dehydrated](https://github.com/lukas2511/dehydrated), using dns-01 challenge with the [TransIP API](https://www.transip.nl/transip/api/).

 ## Fortigate
-The fortigate.sh script checks if there's a new certificate (with timestamp today), adds encryption to the privatekey, and uploads it into the fortigate.
+The fortigate.sh script checks if there's a new certificate (with ExpiryDate newer than current certificatet), adds encryption to the privatekey, and uploads it into the fortigate.

 **Installation**: Copy the fortigate.conf and fortigate.sh file into the dehydrated map.